adch99/pyBlog/docs/README.md

 # Blog #
 --------
 This projects seeks to implement a blog using
 Python with web.py for backend.
+Markdown support is provided for formatting the content as this project does not use JS, JQuery or any other such frontend mechanisms.
+SQL too is not used.

 ## Functionality ##
 The following functions are offered: